-- 260. Under ASA 260, the auditor communicates matters of governance interest arising from the audit to the trustees on a timely basis, to enable the trustees to take appropriate action.
-Ordinarily, the auditor initially discusses with the trustees and/or management those matters arising from an audit that are causing concern, including expected modifications, if any, to the auditor's report.
-This provides the trustees with an opportunity to clarify facts and issues and to provide further information. - 261.
-The auditor is also required under ASA 260 to inform the trustees of those uncorrected misstatements, other than clearly trivial amounts, aggregated by the auditor during the audit that were determined to be immaterial, both individually and in the aggregate, to the financial report taken as a whole. - 262.
-Under ASA 260, the communication may be made orally or in writing, however, to meet the documentation requirements of ASA 230, the matters communicated and any responses need to be documented in the working papers.
-Oral communications may need to be confirmed in writing depending on the nature, sensitivity and significance of the discussions. - 263.
-Under ASA 265, the auditor communicates deficiencies in internal control that the auditor has identified during the audit and that, in the auditor's professional judgement, are of sufficient importance to merit their respective attentions. - 264.
-Under ASA 250, any non-compliance which the auditor considers to be intentional and material, is communicated to the trustees without delay.
-The auditor's statutory reporting responsibilities in relation to matters of non-compliance may also necessitate reporting of such matters to the trustees and the ATO under section 129 of the SISA (see paragraphs 359-366).
+- 306. Under ASA 260, the auditor communicates matters of governance interest arising from the audit to the trustee on a timely basis, to enable the trustee to take appropriate action.
+Ordinarily, the auditor initially discusses with the trustee and/or management those matters arising from an audit that are causing concern, including expected modifications, if any, to the auditor's report.
+This provides the trustee with an opportunity to clarify facts and issues and to provide further information. - 307.
+The auditor is also required under ASA 260 to inform the trustee of those uncorrected misstatements, other than clearly trivial amounts, aggregated by the auditor during the audit that were determined to be immaterial, both individually and in the aggregate, to the financial report taken as a whole. - 308.
+Under ASA 260, the communication may be made orally or in writing, however, to meet the documentation requirements of ASA 230, the matters communicated, and any responses need to be documented in the audit working papers.
+Oral communications may need to be confirmed in writing depending on the nature, sensitivity and significance of the discussions. - 309.
+Under ASA 265, the auditor communicates deficiencies in internal control that the auditor has identified during the audit and that, in the auditor's professional judgement, are of sufficient importance to merit their respective attentions. - 310.
+Under ASA 250, any non-compliance which the auditor considers to be intentional and material, is communicated to the trustee without delay.
+The auditor's statutory reporting responsibilities in relation to matters of non-compliance may also necessitate reporting of such matters to the trustee and the ATO under section 129 of the SISA (see paragraphs 425 to 432).